TechNoirBreakfastClub/johnathansmith.com/content/phpunit-testing-specific-folders.md

 type: post
 ---

 Do you want to test a specific folder in PHPunit?
 When I do this, I usually run the command very often.
 I have found a way to implement this feature more easily.

 Go into your `phpunit.xml` file and search for the `<testsuites>` brackets.

-Inside of this, palce a new testsuite.
+Inside of this, place a new testsuite.
 You'll want to be sure to include the name and the path.
 Like so...

 ```xml